Kourtney Kardashian Soaks Up Sun, Scott Disick Looks Miserable In Hawaii

 Kim Kardashian Is Not Retiring From Reality TV, Despite Reports [Debunked]

-In the preview for the upcoming episode of Keeping Up With The Kardashians, Disick is heard saying that Kourtney is the “love of his life.”
+In the preview for the upcoming episode of Keeping Up with the Kardashians, Disick is heard saying that Kourtney is the “love of his life.”

 Scott was photographed holding his daughter Penelope and he was not looking too happy.